Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/provisioning.resources-readme.md

 // Add a new key vault
 var keyVault = infrastructure.AddKeyVault();

-// You can call Build to convert the infrastructure into bicep files infrastructure.Build();
+// You can call Build to convert the infrastructure into bicep files. infrastructure.Build();
 ```